natalia47/Home-Remodeling-Capstone/README.md

 # Home-Remodeling-Capstone
-Capstone Project completed in Fall 2022 as part of Masters in Data Science program at Northwestern University
+Capstone Project completed in Fall 2022 as part of the Masters in Data Science program at Northwestern University